willjsporter/CV/README.md

 ## Will Porter

-Hi, I'm Will, I love puzzles and activities.
-Given that we spend a third of our time working (and one of the other thirds sleeping) it is super important to me to love my job.
-As such, I am looking for an exciting junior developer role to challenge me and to develop my skills in.
+Hi, I'm Will and I'm looking for a role as a full-stack software developer.
+I am looking for a role where I can take on responsibility and thereby push myself to accelerate my learning.

 ## Skills